 Receive more sophisticated ProTips

 InsideTracker’s ProTips are sophisticated and engaging recommendations.
-Delivered daily via the mobile app, ProTips bring the recommendations you’ve chosen in your action plan to life.
+Delivered via the mobile app, ProTips bring the recommendations you’ve chosen in your Action Plan to life.
 ProTips are carefully selected for you based on your DNA, blood data, and current habits.
 ProTips are delivered as a push notification to your phone and stored in your app’s notification center.

 ProTips incorporate your unique data into nuggets of wisdom that are easy-to-follow, laser-focused recommendations.
 All of the ProTips that you receive are science-backed recommendations from InsideTracker’s registered dietitians who have decades of experience in counseling clients.
 These ProTips truly mimic the personalized experience of working with a dietitian.
 Incorporating these pointed recommendations will have the most significant impact on helping you reach your specific health goals and their associated biomarkers.